ChronoAtlas/assets/README.md

 # Assets

-Contains various assets for the ChronoAtlas application
+Contains various assets for the ChronoAtlas project